For Rebecca Goldstein

 One must sit down before the facts like a little child, Huxley said.
 That statement is in the true spirit of science and of philosophy, and it is in this spirit that we must reject the reductionist program that runs from Laplace, through the Vienna Circle misinterpreters of the younger Wittgenstein, to Ayer and Carnap and Ryle, to the twentieth-century behaviorists and the contemporary physicalists, functionalists, and hetereophenomenologists, a program that simply ignores much of what requires explanation.
 As Einstein is reputed to have said but did not, to our knowledge, actually say in precisely these words, our job is to seek answers that are as simple as possible, BUT NOT SIMPLER.
 Qualia (perceptions, bodily sensations, imagery, emotions) and other mental experiences (representations, beliefs, concepts, goals, intuitions) are not the physical processes on which they supervene.
 The world we experience has this dual aspect.
 As David Chalmers put it, that I have toes and thoughts are very different things.
 That’s simply the way things are.
 The universe contains us and other sentient entities with these spooky things called experiences, and professional philosophers need to accept that if they are to stop talking what is clearly arrant, errant nonsense.

 I suspect that there are two aspects of the hard problem of consciousness that make it particularly hard.
 One is that we have limited access to the way things are.
 We are like a child, confined to a room throughout her life, looking through a particular window at a particular courtyard and taking that courtyard for the world.
 Many years ago, the semiotician Jakob van Uexkull asked us to consider the lowly tick.
-A tick has four senses: she can sense light on her back; she can smell butyric acid, given off by the sebaceous (sweat) glands of mammals; she can sense temperatures in a narrow range around 35 degrees centigrade (the temperature of mammalian blood); she can feel with her feet.
+A tick, in Uexkull’s telling, has four senses: she can sense light on her back; she can smell butyric acid, given off by the sebaceous (sweat) glands of mammals; she can sense temperatures in a narrow range around 35 degrees centigrade (the temperature of mammalian blood); she can feel with her feet.
 That’s it.
 That’s the entire access to the universe of a tick.
 Now, imagine that it is raining.
 For the tick, it’s welling up.
 The point is that we are ticks, too.
 There are explanations for phenomena experienced by the tick to which the tick has no access whatsoever.
-Clearly, the same is true for us, as the examples of other creatures with different kinds of access and the changing of our access through the building of prostheses, such as spectroscopes and electron microscopes and superconducting supercolliders demonstrates, but at any given time, there is much that we simply cannot know because we haven’t the perceptual or other cognitive tools, and in fact there are truths about the world that we are pretty sure that we shall never know, such as whether Socrates felt rain on his forehead on a particular day in his 23nd year.
+Clearly, the same is true for us, as the examples of other creatures with different kinds of access and the changing of our access through the building of prostheses, such as spectroscopes and electron microscopes and superconducting supercolliders demonstrates, but at any given time, there is much that we simply cannot know because we haven’t the perceptual or other cognitive tools, and in fact there are truths about the world that we don’t know and might never know, such as whether Socrates felt rain on his forehead on a particular day in his 23nd year or, instead, spent the entire day inside.
 There’s no reason to think that we great apes have the conceptual machinery to understand why we have experiences as well as toes or how we can have real agency, that is neither determined nor random.
 Yet it is impossible for us to dispense with these very real aspects of our lives.
 That’s problem one.
 The second problem is that many complexly interacting systems evince characteristics at the design level of the system that do not exist in the substrate of the system’s components.
 In other words, they give rise to emergent phenomena.
-We are existence proofs that certain complexly interacting physical systems give rise to the phenomena of qualia, mattering, agency, purpose, freedom, what Sartre referred to as nonpositional reflective being, contents of consciousness, situatedness, thrownness, fallenness, orientation to Others, mind.
+But it is also possible that these aren’t simply emergent phenomena at all but, rather, phenomena we haven’t the ability, given our cognitive and perceptual limitations, to figure out.
+We are existence proofs that certain complexly interacting physical systems are loci of qualia, mattering, agency, purpose, freedom, what Sartre referred to as nonpositional reflective being, contents of consciousness, situatedness, thrownness, fallenness, orientation to Others, mind.
 We haven’t a clue how that can be so.
 But it is.

 It would be the ULTIMATE irony, wouldn’t it, if that were so?
 That that to which things matter is the one thing that doesn’t matter?